smydtt/smydtt.github.io/_pages/conferences.md

 ### Conferences and Workshops Organized

+(2023): Coordinator, Workshop on Efficiency and Productivity Analysis using Stochastic Frontier Analysis, December 18-20, 2023 at South Asian University, New Delhi, India.

 (2020): Coordinator, Workshop on Data Envelopment Analysis for Performance Evaluation and Benchmarking, January 12-14, 2020 at South Asian University, New Delhi, India.

 (2019): Coordinator, International Conference on Measurement of Efficiency and Productivity in Emerging Economies, December 18-19, 2019 at South Asian University, New Delhi, India.